bright/new-www/content/blog/bluetooth-devices-that-change-healthcare.md

 Description: Devices designed to deliver neuromodulation therapy, effectively managing chronic pain conditions and improving quality of life.

-Company: Nalu Neurostimulation is known for its advanced pain management devices.
+Company: Nalu Medical is known for its advanced pain management devices.

 ### Gloves Reducing Hand Tremors

 These gloves are engineered to stabilize hand movements for patients with Parkinson’s disease, helping to reduce tremors and improve daily functionality.

-Company: Various companies are in the development stages for this type of assistive technology.
+Company: Various is in the development stages for this type of assistive technology.